NADIA WESTON

 To confirm the technical feasibility and roadmap capacity needed, we created a mid-fidelity flow to showcase the payment order concept to stakeholders.
 We also used this prototype for user testing.

-I started creating my first mid-fidelity version based on my chosen low-fidelity wireframe sketches.
-Once those screens were complete, we created a prototype to demo the experience to VPs, Product Owners and Technical Team Leads.
-This helped them understand how much build time would be required what features we were building based on client feedback we received daily through our feedback tab.
+I began developing my first mid-fidelity version based on the low-fidelity wireframe sketches I had created.
+Once those screens were finalized, we built a prototype to demonstrate the experience to VPs, Product Owners, and Technical Team Leads.
+This demonstration helped them gauge the build time required and understand the features we were implementing based on client feedback and research insights.

-During the stakeholder demos, they were impressed with the scalability of surfacing payment details that were more important, but also making additional details available in a full page view.
-We were also able to include features that scaled for foreign currency payments that were a pain point of international clients.
-Being able to see the live market rate for foreign currencies was a big selling point for large clients.
+During the stakeholder demos, they were particularly impressed with the scalability of displaying essential payment details while also providing access to additional information in a full-page view.
+We were also able to incorporate features that addressed the challenges of handling foreign currency payments, which had been a significant pain point for international clients.
+The ability to view live market rates for foreign currencies proved to be a compelling selling point for larger clients.

-As for user testing, our user researcher focused on user behaviour, navigation, pain points, and task completion.
-Once all testing sessions were complete, they synthesized the feedback and look at which changes were most feasible and impactful to implement based on timeline, resources and product team buy-in.
+For user testing, our user researcher concentrated on user behavior, navigation, pain points, and task completion.
+Once all testing sessions were concluded, they synthesized the feedback and assessed which changes would be most feasible and impactful to implement, considering the timeline, available resources, and buy-in from the product team.

 Mid Fidelity Screens: V2